Oregon Manufacturing Innovation Center: OMIC Research and Development Center

 Located in Columbia County, Oregon, OMIC R&D focuses on applied research and advanced manufacturing for industrial companies.
 It works with manufacturers, metals manufacturing suppliers, and higher education partners.
 University and company researchers work with undergraduate and graduate student assistants on problem sets defined by OMIC R&D's industry members.
 The 33,800 sq. ft. facility was bought in part by the $2.5 million in Oregon Lottery Revenue Bonds and a $1.7 million investment by the Oregon Institute of Technology.
 Oregon R&D has also received capital bond and operating funds from the Oregon Legislature and a $3 million grant from Commerce's Economic Development Administration.
 It has recurring funding from OMIC R&D membership dues at varying rates based on each member's participation level.
 Members include national and international corporations, as well as three Oregon universities: Oregon Institute of Technology, Oregon State University, and Portland State University.
 OMIC R&D is an anchor for innovation, enhancing the competitiveness of the metals manufacturing industry by serving companies of all sizes through an industry-driven collaborative, and providing a critical mass of workforce and innovation assets in the region, creating both an R&D and training partnership for advanced manufacturing in Oregon.

-OMIC Training Center

-Portland Community College (PCC) will build a 25,000 sq. ft. training center on 20 acres of land in Scappoose, OR near the OMIC R&D Center.
-Scheduled to open in the fall of 2020, the OMIC Training Center will be funded by student tuition, state and federal grants, and $9.4 million in existing bond funds invested by PCC.
-It will provide Oregonians with Oregon Metals Initiative (OMI) workforce development, training, and a hands-on “earn and learn” apprenticeship program led by PCC and associated with the Joint Apprenticeship and Training Committee (JATC).
-This program will emphasize craftsmanship, professionalism, and placing graduates into high-wage, high-demand jobs.
-Students will be able to complete an associate degree or a certificate leading to an advanced degree.
-While OMIC Training Center construction is underway, PCC will have a temporary delivery site at Scappoose High School beginning in 2018.
-OMIC Training is led by Christopher Holden the director of training, Erica Hand Career Coach and Mohammed Maraee training coordinator.